UNIST-DA/unist-da.github.io/members/students/contents/sieun-lee.md

     end: present
     title: M.S. in Industrial Engineering
     note: |
-      Data Analytics Lab (UNIST).
+      Ulsan National Institute of Science and Technology (UNIST) Data Analytics Lab
-      Research on missingness-aware time-series modeling (imputation, diffusion, downstream) across manufacturing & healthcare; advised by Prof. Sungil Kim.
   - start: 2025.09
     end: 2025.09
-    title: "Redesigned and rebuilt the lab website"
+    title: Redesigned the lab website
     note: |
-      Participate in a full refresh of the lab’s website, covering information architecture, visual design, and component  system.
-Improved performance, accessibility, and SEO, and set up automated build & deploy.
+      Participate in a full refresh of the lab’s website

 ---